 Depending on your narrative perspective, internal details may also be key.
 How do the characters feel about what’s happening, psychologically?
 How does the event affect the story they’re living?

 3. Set Stakes.

 What makes a fight scene exciting?
 It’s not the violence itself, but the reason behind it: there are consequences if the protagonist does not triumph.
 Sex scenes might not be zero-sum, but there are still things to be won or lost for the characters involved.
-For example, the first sex scene in Binary Chop reveals the heroine’s involvement in an illicit relationship, the discovery of which would compromise her investigation (narrative stakes).
+For example, the first sex scene in my current project reveals the heroine’s involvement in an illicit relationship, the discovery of which would compromise her investigation (narrative stakes).
 But she’s hardly risking it all for love.
 For her, it’s mostly a distraction from mental trauma, and she fears reigniting old pain if it becomes more emotionally intimate than a periodic tryst (character stakes).
 That’s the key to elevating sex scenes from arbitrary interludes to passionate plot points.